Jwan622/checkpoint_rails_worst_app/README.md

 end
 ```

-Both methods use Ruby methods (sort_by) instead of ActiveRecord.
-Let's fix that.
+Both methods use Ruby methods (sort_by) which leads to Ruby object creation instead of most time efficient ActiveRecord queries.
+Let's fix that!

 ##### html_safe makes it unsafe or safe?.